AndriaH/RepData_PeerAssessment1/PA1_template.md

         group_by(days)
 ```

-2. Then we will make a panel plot containing a time series plot of the 5-minute interval on the (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days on the (y-axis)
+Next we will make a panel plot containing a time series plot of the 5-minute interval on the (x-axis) and the average number of steps taken, averaged across all `weekday` days or `weekend` days on the (y-axis), from the a dataset called `week_days`.

 ```r